shadowbq/insecure-corporate-proxy-trust/README.md

 # Insecure Corporate Proxy Trust

+:lock: - The right way.
+:anger: - The bad way.

 Dealing with proxies that mess up our trust.
 Proxy https traffic as well as http is common in gov and large corporate companies.
 Some Proxies also [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) generating certificates on the fly.

 **Note: Make Sure your Date & Time is correct.
 This is step #1.
 Too large of time drift will cause SSL to fail.**